 The State also has direct interests in a 15 joint ventures for piplines and onshore facilities.

 The SDFI’s accounts are kept on a cash basis in the central government budget and accounts.
 This means that revenues and expenses are posted in the period when they are paid and that investments are expensed as incurred.
 The net cash flow from the SDFI is the difference between receipts and outgoings.
 The net cash flow from the SDFI portfolio is transferred directly to The Government Pension Fund- Global.

-In 2012 the net cash flow from the SDFI portfolio was NOK 146.9 billion.
-Total revenues were NOK 213.9 billion, and costs excluding depreciations and investments were NOK 61.3 billion.
+The SDFI net cash flows during 2012 and 2013 have been NOK 147 billion and NOK 125 billion respectively.
+For 2013, this was around 36% of the total net cash flow from petroleum activity in the State Budget.
 The net cash flow from the SDFI is expected to account for a substantial proportion of the central government’s revenues from the petroleum sector in coming years.